Discreteness of time in the evolution of the universe: Deformed Wheeler-DeWitt Equation

 where

 Thus, $\pi (x)$ is the usual momentum density conjugate to $\phi (x)$, and it can be written in the Wheeler-DeWitt approach as,

-We can perform this deformation for every field, and so, we will now review this deformation for the gravitational field.
-The Hamiltonian constraint of general relativity can be written as
+We can perform this deformation for every field, and so, we will now review this deformation for the generalized geometry.
+The Hamiltonian constraint of the generalized geometry becomes the Wheeler-DeWitt equation for the generalized geometry,